gpaux/Mediana/CaseStudy01.md

   Test(id = "Treatment vs Placebo",
        samples = samples( "Treatment", "Placebo"),
        method = "GLMNegBinomTest")
 {% endhighlight %}

+Alternatively, from version 1.0.6, it is possible to specify the argument `lower` in the parameters of the method.
+If set to `FALSE` a numerically lower value is expected in Sample 2.

+{% highlight R %}
+# Analysis model
+case.study1.analysis.model = AnalysisModel() +
+  Test(id = "Treatment vs Placebo",
+       samples = samples( "Placebo", "Treatment"),
+       method = "GLMNegBinomTest",
+       par = parameters(larger = FALSE))
+{% endhighlight %}

 ### Define an Evaluation Model